 We just lost another legend… Too soon.
 My condolence too his family and close friends, cousins Pete Rock & celebrity nude Grap Luva.
 May you rest in piece and we’ll never forget what you did for hip hop!!
 We already miss you…

-DJ Premier produced two track for Heavy D on his album “Blue Funk” in 1992.
+DJ Premier produced two track for Heavy D on his album “Blue Funk” in gay sex 1992.

-You now above us meeting up with cartoon porn the other greats, rip.
+You nolvadex online now above us meeting up with the other greats, rip.
 This was his last very strong message he left for the world: